Direct temperature readout in nonequilibrium quantum thermometry: Example: Qubit-based quantum thermometer

 \subsubsection{Varying initial coherence}

 Following our analysis of diagonal-element variations, we now examine the specific role of initial quantum coherence in the performance of the direct temperature readout scheme.
+We expect that only $T_{\mathrm{corr}}(t)$ exhibits sensitivity to the magnitude of initial quantum coherence, which arises from the coherence dependence of the error bound $\mathcal{E}_1(t)$.
+In contrast, both the reference temperature $T_r(t)$ (or $\beta_r(t)$) and $\beta_{\rm{corr}}(t)$ are insensitive to the presence of initial quantum coherence.
 To isolate this effect, we fix the populations of the initial density matrix and systematically vary the magnitude of its off-diagonal elements (coherences).
 The corresponding numerical results are presented in Fig.~\ref{fig:corre}.
 Specifically, panels (a) and (c) correspond to an initial state with a coherence magnitude $|\rho_{p,12}(0)|=0.3$, while panels (b) and (d) correspond to a larger coherence magnitude $|\rho_{p,12}(0)|=0.4$.